AmateurCod-er/wynnSpells/README.md

 # wynnSpells
-A very barebones script to register wynn spells to be used by Figura It ain't perfect, but it's good enough for me
+A very barebones script to register wynn spells to be used by Figura.
+It ain't perfect, but it's good enough for me

 ## How to use: